Keys module

 React

-The example React app which uses @joystream/sdk-core/keys
+The example React app which uses @joystream/sdk-core/keys module can be found in /examples/keys-react.

 To run the example locally you can execute the following steps: